mehrantsi/feox-server/README.md

 - `DEL key [key ...]` - Delete one or more keys
 - `EXISTS key [key ...]` - Check if keys exist

+### List Operations
+- `LPUSH key value [value ...]` - Push values to the head of list
+- `RPUSH key value [value ...]` - Push values to the tail of list
+- `LPOP key [count]` - Pop values from the head of list
+- `RPOP key [count]` - Pop values from the tail of list
+- `LLEN key` - Get the length of a list
+- `LRANGE key start stop` - Get a range of elements from a list
+- `LINDEX key index` - Get an element from a list by index

 ### Atomic Operations
 - `INCR key` - Increment integer value
 - `INCRBY key delta` - Increment by specific amount